deltaepsilon/jupiter/notes/GTD.md

 ## Archive

+- [x] win-test is throwing a rename error
+- [x] Repair handleFolderMessage
 - [x] Debug `setToken` call.
 It doesn't appear to be working in prod. `refreshToken` is empty.
 - [x] Convert to LevelDb
 - [x] `manifest.json`